Natural Baby Life logo (480 x 130)

 Read on to learn more details about nursery water, and which alternatives are okay to use if you ever run out.

-A couple of terms get thrown around when it comes to water made specifically for infants.
-“Nursery water” is a brand of purified, distilled water.
-“Baby water,” on the other hand, is the generic term used for purified water meant for babies.
+“Baby water,” on the other hand, is the generic term used for purified water marketed to caregivers of babies.
 These special types of water are filtered with babies’ health needs in mind.

 The process of manufacturing baby water begins with filtering the water to separate out any contaminants.
 Then, steam purification is performed to make the water safe for infants and toddlers by killing any bacteria that might be left.
 In some waters, minerals like magnesium, potassium, fluoride, and calcium are added.

-Do I need nursery water?
+Do I need nursery water

 This brand claims to produce water that is safe for babies and helps promote their overall health.
 However, these waters are very similar to regular distilled water.
 If you run out of this water or find baby water out of your weekly budget, it should be okay to use another type of purified or filtered water for your child’s formula.

-Pretty much, you can use any type of clean water for baby formula.
-The main thing to keep in mind when choosing water for mixing baby formula is to look into the added minerals or nutrients.
 You’ll want to discuss with your doctor about what nutrients may be helpful or detrimental to your baby’s health.
 If you are using well water, make sure to regularly check the quality of your water to avoid any bacteria.

 Here is some more information about the specific types of water you can safely use for your baby’s formula: